New Jersey Citizenship Lawyers

 Protect Your Rights: Apply for Citizenship

 U.S. citizenship grants individuals certain important rights and responsibilities.
 For example, U.S. citizens cannot be deported.
 U.S. citizens have the right to vote.
 Citizens may have certain responsibilities, like registering in the Selective Service and serving on a jury if selected.
-If you are a permanent resident and are considering applying for citizenship, reach out to the Law Office of Eric M. Mark in New Jersey today.
-Our firm can review your application, help you understand whether you qualify for citizenship, and help you navigate each step of the naturalization process.
+If you are a permanent resident and are considering applying for citizenship, reach out to the Law Office of Eric M. Mark today.
+Our New Jersey Immigration and Citizenship Law firm can review your application, help you understand whether you qualify for citizenship, and help you navigate each step of the naturalization process.
 If you believe you may need to apply for exceptions or accommodations, a lawyer can assist you with this as well.
 It is not necessary to have a lawyer to apply for citizenship, but a lawyer can assist you with your application and help you navigate the process.